stuckupfool/def-ntf/README.md

 ## Getting started

 You will need a typical node installation with npm before you can run the website.
+Once you have checked out the repository, run the following commands to get the web application running:

-To quickly get running type `npm run start` and a new browser window should open navigated to localhost:3000.
+`npm install` followed by `npm run start`

+A new browser window should open navigated to localhost:3000.
 If you want to "restart" the web app, simply hit Refresh of F5 on your keyboard.

 ## Available Scripts